 Previously, this land had been accessible only by fording the 15 foot wide river or crossing on questionable and rickety bridges made from fallen trees and scrap wood materials.
 Now the bridges are strong enough to hold the entire cross country team!
 The bridges are 6 feet wide — wide enough to allow an off road utility vehicle to cross over for emergency access.

-We are looking to continue the improvements to the John Jay Community Trail through the winter and spring of 2019 to get the trail ready for the second annual John Jay Community Trail Race on Sunday April 7, 2019.
+We are looking to continue the improvements to the John Jay Community Trail through the winter and spring of 2019 to get the trail prepared for the second annual John Jay Community Trail Race on Sunday April 7, 2019.

 The planned improvements include:

 - eleven separate 6′ wide boardwalks totaling over 200 feet to cross the muddiest parts of the trail in all seasons, and

 - a third major 25′ span bridge fording the ravine between the middle school and the Meadows which will allow for a final finish to the 5k cross country race course.